Cut the Clutter: A Simple Organization Plan for a Clean and Tidy Home

 Rely On Routines

-Expect a child to wing it with homework assignments, and you're likely to end up a turkey.
+Expect a child to wing it with homework assignments, and you're likely to end up with a turkey of a problem.
 Without the structure of a homework routine, procrastination rules the household, leading to nightly conflict.
 Instead, rely on the power of routine to get the job done on a regular basis.

 Add a dedicated time for homework to the household's after-school routines.
 With an established progression of arrival home, after-school snack and a homework hour, you'll ensure that school-agers complete assignments in good time for enjoying a family evening.